ishikawa-group/python_basic_tutorial/python_basic.md

 | bool    | boolian logical variable | True, False          |
 | complex | complex number           | (1, 2) (=1 + 2j)     |

-* So let's define some variable and print it with `print` function.
+* So let's define some variables and print them with `print` function.
 ```python {cmd}
 a = 123
 b = 1.2